 If you’re willing to spend a little more on a tower fan, the Dyson Pure Cool is one of the quietest and most high-tech models you’ll find.
 This unit is a fan and air purifier in one, and it’s even Wi-Fi enabled so you can monitor air quality via your phone and control the fan with voice commands using Alexa.
 The model’s air multiplier technology allows it to push air further across the room, and its night-time mode is near silent, so it won’t disturb you while sleeping.

 The Dyson Pure Cool offers 10-speed settings, as well as oscillation, that you can control via its remote, and the unit is also safer for pets and children, as there are no spinning blades.
-The air purifier includes a HEPA filter that removes 99.97% of allergens from your air, and the unit actually monitors and reacts to air quality levels automatically.
+The air purifier includes a HEPA filter that removes 99.97 percent of allergens from your air, and the unit actually monitors and reacts to air quality levels automatically.

 For a tower fan that you can use in your bedroom at night, you may want to consider the Hunter Home Comfort Oscillation Tower Fan.
 This model stands 36” high, and in addition to various speed settings and optional oscillation, it offers three modes, including one for sleep.